The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

-Let $L$ be an arbitrary parallel array and consider a run of $\pts$, Algorithm \eqref{PtS}, on $\sigma(L)$ where we do not reveal $\sigma$ in advance.
-Instead we reveal the permutation $\sigma$ row by row as $\pts$ reads the array in sequential order (in order words, instead of running $\pts(\sigma(L))$, we equivalently run $\pts(L)$ but we read rows in random order, starting with row $1$ $(=\sigma(1))$ of $L$, and then rows $\sigma(2), \sigma(3), \ldots, \sigma(n)$, which is equivalent to replacing $i$ by $\sigma(i)$ in lines 1-5 of Algorithm \eqref{PtS}).
-Note that the Cut \& Paste operation is not affected by not revealing the order of the rows.
-This holds because the Cut \& Paste transform only pastes behind unread rows, independent of their location in the array $L$.
+Let $L$ be an arbitrary parallel array and consider a run of $\pts$, Algorithm \ref{PtS}, on $\sigma(L)$ where we do not reveal $\sigma$ in advance.
+Instead we reveal the permutation $\sigma$ row by row as $\pts$ reads the array in sequential order (in other words, instead of running $\pts(\sigma(L))$, we equivalently run $\pts(L)$ but we read rows in random order, starting with row $1$ $(=\sigma(1))$ of $L$, and then rows $\sigma(2), \sigma(3), \ldots, \sigma(n)$.
+This is equivalent to replacing $i$ by $\sigma(i)$ in lines 1-5 of Algorithm \ref{PtS}).
+Note that the Cut \& Paste operation is unaffected by not revealing the order of the rows.
+This holds because the Cut \& Paste transform only pastes behind unread rows, independent of their location in the array $L$ and what is more, there is only one row where we can paste a cut section by property \eqref{propA}.
 Consider the largest row (or choose one arbitrarily if there is more than one) in the original block $L$.
-We shall mark the last cell of this row and call this cell $\xi$.
+We shall paint this row red and call the last cell $\xi$.
 During the running of $\pts(L)$ the marked cell $\xi$ moves from row to row because of the Cut \& Paste operations.
-Here is the key observation: if $l$ is the length of $L $'s longest row and $\xi$ moves no more than $N$ times then the longest row in the output array $\pts(L)$ has length at least $l/N$.
+Here is the key observation: If $\ell$ is the length of the original red row and $\xi$ moves no more than $N$ times then in the output array $\pts(L)$ has a row of length at least $\ell/N$.
+This holds because the red row was partitioned $N$ times and thus one of the pieces has to have length at least $\ell/N$